Rick Stone

 Rick Stone (born 14 February 1967) is a professional rugby league football coach and former player.
 He has coached the Newcastle Knights in the National Rugby League, the Huddersfield Giants in the Super League, the Sydney Roosters in the NRL Women's Premiership, and the Fijian and Lebanese national teams.

 Playing career

-Stone played for the South Sydney Rabbitohs, appearing in a handful of first-grade games in the 1989 Winfield Cup premiership.
+Stone played for the South Sydney Rabbitohs, appearing in three first-grade games in the 1989 Winfield Cup premiership.
 Stone played for and later captain coached the Nambucca Heads Roosters in the Group 2 Rugby League winning two premierships in 1992 and 1993.